-Ben Veling, owner and operator of Timberwolf Tree Care, has been working with trees for nearly 20 years.
+Ben Veling, owner and operator of Timberwolf Tree Care, has been working with trees for over 20 years.
 Starting with a chainsaw and a pickup truck, he has built Timberwolf into what it is today: the premier plant health care/full service tree care operation in northern Michigan.
 Ben is currently one of only nine Board Certified Master Arborists (#MI0740B) in the state of Michigan; BCMA is the highest level of certification available within the industry.
 He has completed the American Society of Consulting Arborists' (ASCA) Consulting Academy and is on his way to becoming a Registered Consulting Arborist.
-In Ben also completed the course work and testing to become certified in Tree Risk Assessment Qualification (TRAQ).
-In addition to Ben's position as the owner and salesperson for the company, he is also nearing completion for his certificate of Commercial Horticulture from Michigan State University.
+Ben has also become certified in Tree Risk Assessment Qualification (TRAQ).
+In addition to Ben's position as the owner and salesperson for the company, he has earned his certificate of Commercial Horticulture from Michigan State University.

 With the applicators, supervisor and salesman are the climbers and ground crew, who do a lot of the grunt work.
 They are always a hardy bunch, working in all weather conditions and hauling all of the bits and pieces from the work zone to the truck.
 The members of the trim and removal creware also held to high standards of professionalism, each holding at least one certificate of education from the Tree Care Industry of America's Tree Care Academy.